 Blue Lace Agate + Tiger's Eye: Tiger's eye activates the solar plexus, which is about personal power and assertion.
 Combined with blue lace agate's gentle throat energy, this can create internal conflict between "speak softly" and "speak forcefully."
 Better to choose one direction per session: gentleness or power, not both at once, unless you are an experienced practitioner working with intentional paradox.

-How Blue Lace Agate is used
+How to keep Blue Lace Agate in good condition

 Authenticity